DanWahlin/ASPNETCore-Sync-Async-EF/README.md

-# ASP.NET Core - Sync to Ascyn
+# ASP.NET Core - Sync to Async

 This is a demo app showing sync versus async calls with ASP.NET Core and Entity Framework Core.
 It also includes a simple Angular app that consumes the data.
 You can view a Play-by-Play course about the topic on Pluralsight.com: